Complex Knowledge Base Question Answering: A Survey: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{K}{} nowledge base~(KB) is a structured database that contains a collection of facts (alias triples) in the form (\emph{subject}, \emph{relation}, \emph{object}).
 Large-scale KBs, such as Freebase~\cite{Bollacker-SIGMOD-2008}, DBPedia~\cite{dbpedia-2015}, Wikidata~\cite{Thomas-WWW-2016}, and YAGO~\cite{Suchanek-WWW-2007}, have been constructed to serve many downstream tasks.
 Among them, knowledge base question answering~(KBQA) is a task that aims to answer natural language questions with KBs acting as its knowledge source.
-Nowadays, KBQA has attracted intensive attention from researchers as it plays an important role in many intelligent applications.
-For example, Amazon Alexa, Apple Siri, and Microsoft Cortana are integrated with the function of answering factoid questions from users.
-Chatbots such as Microsoft Xiaoice and Zo have also demonstrated a high degree of conversational capability, where factoid question answering frequently occurs~\cite{Zhou-IJCAI-2018, Christmann-CIKM-2019}.
+Nowadays, KBQA has attracted intensive attention from researchers as it plays an important role in many intelligent applications such as Apple Siri, Microsoft Cortana and so on~\cite{Zhou-IJCAI-2018}.

 Early work on KBQA focused on answering a simple question, where only a single fact is involved.
 For example, ``\textit{Who was the nominee of The Jeff Probst Show?}'' is a simple question which includes the subject ``\textit{The Jeff Probst Show}'', the relation ``\textit{nominee}'' and queries about the object entity ``\textit{Jeff Probst}'' of fact ``\textit{(The Jeff Probst Show, nominee, Jeff Probst)}'' in KBs.
 It is not trivial to retrieve the correct entity from the large-scale KBs, which consists of millions or even billions of facts.
 Therefore, researchers have spent much effort in proposing different models to answer simple questions over KBs~\cite{Bordes-ArXiv-2015,Dong-ACL-2015,Yu-ACL-2017,Petrochuk-EMNLP-2018,Hu-TKDE-2018}.